ghazi-naceur/practical-fp-in-scala/src/main/scala/design/patterns/3-Sequential-and-concurrent-state.md

 -
 Our counter is wrapper in an interface that could be invoked from anywhere at the same, so we have a concurrent situation.
 ``State`` won't work in this case.
-As a solution, we can use ``Ref``, which is a pure functional model of a concurrent mutable reference.
-It provides ``update`` and ``modify`` **atomic** functions.
+As a solution, we can use ``Ref`` (Cats Effect), which is a pure functional model of a concurrent mutable reference.
+It provides
+``update`` and ``modify`` **atomic** functions.
 (Internally, it uses *compare_and_set* loop)